Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 The lack of discrimination between relevant and irrelevant features for control due to the reconstruction loss translates into the lack of coherence and smoothness of the latent state space.
-For example, two consecutive observations that should be encoded close together\footnote{From one timestep to the others, the position of a robot will not change too much due to the continuity of the world.} in the latent space may be encoded by an AE far from each other if they present very different features.
-Therefore, AEs (and VAEs) need regularization via auxiliary losses.
+For example, two consecutive observations that should be encoded close together in the latent space may be encoded by an \acrshort{ae} far from each other if they present very different features.
+However, for example, from one timestep to the other, the position of a robot will not change too much due to the continuity of the world.
+We can use additional objectives to the reconstruction loss to enforce the learning of more informative state representations.

-In this section\marginpar{ Offline \hbox{Approaches}}, we first present the approaches tackling the problem of learning the state representation in an offline fashion from batches of previously collected data.
-In offline approaches, the SRL model is first trained, and immediately afterwards its parameters are frozen.
-Eventually, the DRL algorithm is trained given a fixed\footnote{The representation is not further updated by any gradient.} state representation.